Person-in-existence/revisionProgram/files.md

 ---

 ## Document Requirements:
+All documents must begin with the subject, in the string format.
+If they have no subject, Main.strings.getString("timetableNoActivitySelected") should be used. <br>
-All documents *must* begin with a title, in the "String" standard method format. <br>
+All documents must then have the title, in the "String" standard method format. <br>
 This is used to get the titles for lists of files. <br>
 Documents must also have a date - the date they were last revised.
 This is stored in string format, as "yyyy-MM-dd" <br>
 This allows for revision based on when topics were last revised.<br>